-- 5.31 The Government's Planning Practice Guidance (PPG) makes clear that the Council is required to assess and compare "all reasonable alternatives".
-Stage 2 therefore seeks to screen out those sites which do not represent a realistic option for development, either because it conflicts with national policy (where that policy would automatically and unequivocally rule out development) or where the available evidence suggests that land availability and/or physical constraints cannot be overcome. - 5.32 Existing site assessments in the SHLAA and ELR will be re-considered, taking account of any new information that is available.
-New sites will be subject to the normal SHLAA tests of suitability, availability and achievability and, where necessary, for another proposed use where this is not for housing. - 5.33 Sites below the agreed size thresholds (Chapter 4) and those with planning permission will also be excluded at this stage.
+- The Government's Planning Practice Guidance (PPG) makes clear that the Council is required to assess and compare "all reasonable alternatives".
+Stage 2 therefore seeks to screen out those sites which do not represent a realistic option for development, either because it conflicts with national policy (where that policy would automatically and unequivocally rule out development) or where the available evidence suggests that land availability and/or physical constraints cannot be overcome. - 5.33 Existing site assessments in the SHLAA and ELR will be re-considered, taking account of any new information that is available.
+New sites will be subject to the normal SHLAA tests of suitability, availability and achievability and, where necessary, for another proposed use where this is not for housing.

-Any sites that are screened-out (i.e. removed from the candidate list) will be added to a list of rejected sites.
+- 5.34 Sites below the agreed size thresholds (Chapter 4) and those with planning permission will also be excluded at this stage. - 5.35 The sequential test within the updated Strategic Flood Risk Assessment (SFRA) will reflect the NPPF requirement (para 101) that land should not be allocated or development permitted if there are reasonably available sites appropriate for the proposed development in areas with a lower probability of flooding.
+In instances where this is not possible the Exception Test can be applied if appropriate. - 5.36 Any sites that are screened-out (i.e. removed from the candidate list) will be added to a list of rejected sites.
 This list, together with the reasons for their inclusion on it, will be made available for comment when the Preferred Options Report is published for public consultation (Stage 8).